tiashDev/pic-docs/README.rst

 I want to contribute to Picturesque's documentation!
 ----------------------------------------------------

-Submit a pull request.
+If you want to, thanks!
+It's very nice of you.
+Anyway, submit a pull request.
 Isn't that obvious?
 But in order to make accurate documentation, you must take a look at the source code.
 That's covered in the next section.

 I want to view Picturesque's source code!
 -----------------------------------------